An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "Then why don't I remember anything?"

-I then realized something.
-"Because he altered your memories," I said, looking at him.
+I then realised something.
+"Because your father altered your memories," I said, looking at him.

 He couldn't look any one of us in the eye.

-She walked up to him, placed her hands on his arm and said, "Father, please, answer me."
+She approached him, placed her hands on his arm and said, "Father, please, answer me."
 She was looking at him with the same hope I had seen in her eyes earlier.

 Her father slowly looked up but soon closed his eyes because he still couldn't look her in the eye.
-He simply nodded with his eyes closed.
+He nodded with his eyes closed.
 "It's true," he said.

 "Why would you do it?"

-"Yes," I demanded too.
+"Yes," I demanded, too.
 "Why would you alter your own daughter's memories?
 Why?"

-"I was once in love too.
+"I was once in love, too.
 I, too, had someone in my life.
 She was my world.
 She was everything to me."
 He turned to his daughter.
 "Your mother.
 She was the most beautiful woman I had ever met.
 We were made for each other.
 We were ready to grow old and die together, but I lost her.
 She died in an accident and left you—a child and an eternity of loneliness.
 I braced myself for it at first.
-I thought I could live the rest of my life alone because my daughter would be with me, but then you fell in love.
+I had thought I could live the rest of my life alone because my daughter would be with me, but then you fell in love.
 You found him, and I was never that afraid in my life.
 I knew you would grow old and eventually die, leaving me behind, alone forever.
 I couldn't bear the thought of this.

 "How could you do this to me?
 To your daughter?" she asked.
 Her eyes were filled with tears, and her voice was breaking.